MTV: What Premium Content Delivers to Online Video Advertisers

 Speaker: Teg Grenager, Co-Founder, VP, Product, Adap.tv

-Music lovers will feel like they're standing on the red carpet with Kanye West, Justin Bieber, Miley Cyrus and more when MTV streams 360-degree VR live from its awards show.
+Music lovers felt like they were standing on the red carpet with Kanye West, Justin Bieber, Miley Cyrus and more when MTV streamed 360-degree VR live from its awards show.